ROOFING INSURANCE FAQ – ALL THE ANSWERS YOU NEED

 If your roofing insurance company attempts to do this or is trying to discredit the contractor that you trust and have chosen, you should file a complaint on your local state insurance commission website.

-WHAT HELP AND ACTIONS SHOULD I EXPECT FROM A ROOFER IN THE PROCESS?
+WHAT SHOULD YOU EXPECT FROM A ROOFER DURING THE PROCESS?

-A contractor who is willing to be your advocate, take on most of the work, and communicate with insurance will save you time and hassle when getting your claim approved and restoration completed.
-Here are some specific examples of what a good roofing contractor should do:
+A contractor who acts as your advocate, handles most of the work, and communicates with your insurance can save you time and hassle when getting your claim approved and repairs completed.
+Here’s what a good roofing contractor should do:

-- They should do most of the email and phone correspondence with your adjuster.
+4. Handle most of the emails and calls with your adjuster.

 FINISHED WITH THE ROOFING INSURANCE FAQ AND STILL HAVE QUESTIONS?
 CONTACT ROOF MD TODAY!

-A good roofer will help you every step of the way and have your best interests at heart.
-If you need more information about roofing insurance claims or storm damage, reach out to Roof MD today.
-Our knowledgeable professionals are happy to help!
-We’ll give you all the details and guide you through the entire process of filing a claim.
-Schedule a FREE Roof Inspection and consultation below so we can get started!
+A good roofer will guide you through the process and prioritize your needs.
+If you need more information about roofing insurance claims or storm damage, contact Roof MD today.
+Our experts are ready to help!